deanturpin/superdean.com/repairs.md

 ## Omega 131.019 (steel)

+> So I rehomed this cal 601 and serviced it... but it doesn't run for very long.
+Could well be the mainspring as it was the first one I've done by hand.

 22M serial (1965), cal 601 non-runner, arrived in a case for an automatic, has some homemade case clamps.

 - [x] Buy correct NOS case for movement
 - [x] New mainspring